 Why did you start blogging?
 What is it that motivates you to craft content for the like-minded people interested in the same topics you cover?
 Is the main reason of monetary nature, or do you find joy in helping people learn something new or solve their main pain points?
 Do you perhaps blog for business and want to establish yourself as an expert in your field?

-Take a look at the benefits that motivate most people to blog and how they monetize their blogs.
+So, let’s take a look at the benefits that motivate most people to blog and how they monetize their blogs

 This is the biggest motivation for a blogging career.
 Both low-earning (64%) and high-earning (71%) bloggers say this is why they started doing it.

-51. Companies with that blog actively have a 126% better lead growth compared to ones that don’t
+43. Companies that blog actively have a 126% better lead growth

 Research by Orbit media has concluded that small companies with blogs they actively work on have 126% higher growth in terms of leads.